 For a couple of summers, I hired UCB Computer Science undergrads to work on BOINC.
 One of them - Karl Chen - worked out extremely well.
 He was a Python devotee, and he developed a number of key Python scripts: to create a BOINC project, to start/stop projects, and so on.
 Actually, he wanted to rewrite all of BOINC in Python.
 In retrospect that might not have been a bad idea, although at that point Python's OS interfaces weren't as complete as they are today.

-Other students worked on the PHP web code.
+Later, students worked on the PHP web code.
 That didn't work out so well - it typically took half the summer for them to come up to speed.
 The code they wrote tended to be funky, and I had to replace most of it.
 But it was fun having them around.

 I also tried hiring other professional programmers, but I was terrible at interviewing and evaluating them; I made some bad hires and then had to let them go quickly.
 This happened three times.
 There was a Russian woman who impressed the hell out of me in her interview, and I hired her.
 But when she showed up for work, she couldn't write "Hello World" in C. The university doesn't like to fire people, because of the possibility of wrongful-termination lawsuits.
-They sent someone up from campus to lecture me.
+They sent an HR person up from campus to lecture me.

 Matt Lebofsky and Jeff Cobb didn't work directly on BOINC, but they did the sysadmin on the BOINC server, they helped move SETI@home to BOINC, and they helped in myriad other ways.
 We shared a big office at the Space Sciences Lab, had lunch together most days, and frequently took breaks in the late afternoon, during which we'd discuss music and mountain climbing, which we were all into.
 It was really great to work with them.